Social Work

 This module will prepare you for confidently working with adults in social care, drawing on practice-based knowledge, skills and understanding.
 You will learn how the latest research techniques can inform your social work practice from statutory and independent sector perspectives, to assessment and methods of interventions for different adult groups.

-On completion of this module you shall be able to identify a diverse range of evidence-based methods to form effective intervention plans for adults, from a statutory and perspective sector perspective.
+On completion of this module you will be able to identify a diverse range of evidence-based methods to form effective intervention plans for adults, from a statutory and perspective sector perspective.
 You’ll focus on identifying needs, promoting rights, considering alternative perspectives, and analysing practice.

 • Mental Health